mongodb/mongo/src/mongo/db/repl/README.md

 During unconditional stepdown, we do not check preconditions before attempting to step down.
-Similar to conditional stepdowns, we must kill any conflicting user/system operations before acquiring the RSTL and yield locks to prepared transactions following a successful stepdown.
+Similar to conditional stepdowns, we must kill any conflicting user/system operations before acquiring the RSTL and yield locks of prepared transactions following a successful stepdown.

 ### Concurrent Stepdown Attempts